Build an executor bot

 Since all jobs are stored in the public jobs array, execution can easy be parallelised.
 The array can simply be split into even sections that each executor bot takes care of.

-Correct for protocol fee
+Correct for execution tax

 Strict gas price monitoring